Unique Properties of Flat Minima in Deep Networks: Introduction

-Our goal in this paper is to unveil the properties of wide minima in deep neural networks.
+Our goal in this paper is to unveil the properties of flat minima in deep neural networks.
 We specifically focus on linear models trained with a quadratic loss and define the sharpness of a minimum to be its maximal Hessian eigenvalue, which is the factor affecting stable convergence of GD and SGD.
-We start by showing that for linear ResNets with zero initialization, GD is guaranteed to converge to the widest of all minima.
-We then show that these widest minimum solutions possess a special structure, whereby the gain from the input to any intermediate layer is well behaved.
+We start by showing that all minima become sharper as the network gets deeper.
+We discuss and illustrate the implications this has on the training process.
+We then move on to study the flattest minimum solutions.
+We prove that these networks possess a special structure, whereby the gain from the input to any intermediate layer is well behaved.
 Furthermore, consecutive layers in those solutions are coupled, forming a distinct path from input to output, which is dedicated to the signal that experiences the largest gain end-to-end.
 Interestingly, similar properties were recently shown to arise in deep linear networks for binary classification \cite{ji2019gradient}.
 However, in our case of vector-valued regression, the behaviors turn out to be more complex.
 We empirically illustrate that the properties we predict are also characteristic of nonlinear networks trained in practice.